 CU policy on department reports in the Serial Set

 Many executive department materials we issued as part of the Serial Set.
 Around 1908, those materials, formerly issued in both a congressional and departmental editions, were supplied to depository libraries (other than major libraries in D.C.) only in department editions.
 These volumes were bound in buckram, almost always tan or green.
 The dept ed. is almost always the same as the congressional ed., minus the transmittal letters.
-There can be other minor differences between the two versions, but, according to August Imholtz, due "to human error in the storage of the printed sheets and delays in binding."
+There can be other minor differences between the two versions, but, according to August Imholtz, due "to human error in the storage of the printed sheets and delays in binding" rather than intentionally.

 CU will treat as Serial Set volumes those executive dept. reports that are bound in buckram or green.
 To determine if a volumes bound in red/maroon or brown are to be treated as a Serial Set volume, check:

 - ProQuest Congressional (title may not be an exact match)

 - Print CIS Finding List for document included in the Serial Set volume in question

 - appeal to govdoc-l for a information on the title page of the vols. in question (use sparingly)